joelmatiasduran/to-do-app-nov/readme.md

 | ------------- |:-------------:|
 | postgres      | 123456     |

+(I didn't arrive to add the sql init files to create the database, so it's required to create a database named 'to-do') This can be done by accessing to adminer in http://localhost:8888/, after running the docker-compose, and once there, to create that database using the user and the respective password.

 ## How to start the APP
 Run the bash script that exist in the root